British Flag

 API Usage Tab

-This tab provides comprehensive monitoring and analysis of your Gemini API usage, including:
+This tab provides comprehensive monitoring and analysis of your API usage for services like Gemini and OpenAI, including:

-1. Gemini OCR Statistics – Cost tracking and performance metrics for OCR operations.
+1. Gemini/OpenAI OCR Statistics – Cost tracking and performance metrics for OCR operations.

-2. Gemini Translation Statistics – Word counts, costs, and efficiency metrics for translations.
+2. Gemini/OpenAI Translation Statistics – Word counts, costs, and efficiency metrics for translations.

-3. Combined API Statistics – Overall cost analysis and projections.
+3. Combined API Statistics – Overall cost analysis and projections for each provider.

 4. DeepL Usage Tracker – Monitor free monthly limits for DeepL API.